course-details-portlet

 Knowledge:

-• Will have, at minimum, an introductory understanding of key theories for national and international environmental and natural resource management.
+• At a minimum, an introductory understanding of key theories for national and international natural resource management and conservation.
 These include theories of scale, value, land tenure and environmental governance, justice, and situated knowledges.

-• Be able to define and identify similarities and differences among the empirical realities and concepts of natural resources, nature, and the environment.
+• Is able to define and identify similarities and differences among the empirical realities and concepts of natural resources, nature, and the environment.

-• Develop an understanding of the role of national parks and protected areas in public lands management and nature conservation, including how this has developed over time and manifests differently based on local, national, and international contexts.
+• Has developed an understanding of the role of national parks and protected areas in public lands management and nature conservation, including how this has developed over time and manifests differently based on local, national, and international contexts.

 Skills:

-• Should be able to apply, in writing, the theories they have learned to understand and interpret case studies at different scales and in different contexts.
+• Is able to apply, in writing, the theories they have learned to understand and interpret case studies at different scales and in different contexts.

 • Through group activities, students will develop the ability to communicate complex theories and environmental issues to a range of public and academic audiences.